GreptimeTeam/docs/docs/v0.9/en/reference/sql/explain.md

 ### Stage and node

 This example is based on a distributed partition table with two regions.
 We mark different "stage" in a distributed execution plan with stage number, start from 0.
 And in each stage, we may have multiple "node" to execute the plan in parallel.
 The node number also starts from 0 in each stage.
 These two words are only used here currently.

-### Metrics

-Each plan node has its own metrics after the word `metrics`.
-The metrics may or may not include `output_rows`, `elapsed_compute`, `repart_time`, `fetch_time`, `send_time`, `mem_used` etc. They can be classified into several categories:
-- Timer
-  - `elapsed_compute`, `repart_time`, `fetch_time`, `send_time` etc.
-  - Shows the elapsed time in nanosecond.
-Different timer corresponding different time span.
-  - Notice that for plans that have multiple input partitions, timers used to measure input stream are usually summed across all partitions.
-- Counter
-  - `output_rows`, `mem_used` etc.
-  - Shows the number of rows output by the node, or the memory used in Bytes by the node.

-Here are the rough explanation of some common metrics:
-- `elapsed_compute`: elapsed time for computation
-- `repart_time`: elapsed time for repartition
-- `fetch_time`: elapsed time for fetching from input
-- `send_time`: elapsed time for sending to output
-- `output_rows`: row number of output
-- `mem_used`: memory usage.